RyanDeBarros/Olympian/README.md

 # Olympian
-Olympian Engine is an GLFW/OpenGL framework to make future graphics projects easier, faster, and safer.
+Olympian Engine is an OpenGL framework to make future graphics projects easier, faster, and safer.

 ## Licensing
 This project uses the following libraries: